hpi-swa-teaching/ProjectBoard/README.md

 - Columns can not be edited
 - Adding cards is not supported yet
 - Projects (classic) are supported until Github will sunset them.
 It is highly recommended to migrate any classic Project.

-### Starting it manually

-Open the workspace and use `SPBLandingPage open.` to open the LandingPage.
-Follow the instructions above to obtain an GitHub access token.
-If you do not want to sync your board to GitHub, you can use a local board.
-For local boards, no access token is required.